-- Delete media and files which are older than the specified amount of time (1 week to 1 year)
+- Delete media and files that are older than the specified amount of time (1 week to 1 year)

-- Delete messages which are older than the specified amount of time (1 week to 1 year)
+- Delete messages that are older than the specified amount of time (1 week to 1 year)

 Please note: Messages and media files are only deleted once you tap the button Delete Data or Delete Messages, respectively.